-Applicability and Cross-Reference to Plans: Licensee X State X Local X Tribal X
+Applicability and Cross-Reference to Plans: Licensee X State X Local X Tribal X i.
+A description of each organization's operational role in an emergency and their relationship to the overall response effort.

 TO MEET THE INTENT OF CRITERION A.1.a, ORO PLANS/PROCEDURES INCLUDE: